adamlkl/GithubDataVisualisation/README.md

 This is the snapshot of the result program.

+* Pie chart displaying size and languages used in whole github repo. <br />
 <img src="https://github.com/adamlkl/GithubDataVisualisation/blob/master/Results/pie%20origin.PNG">
+* Pie chart displaying size and languages used in one github repo. <br />
 <img src="https://github.com/adamlkl/GithubDataVisualisation/blob/master/Results/pie%20res1.PNG">
+* Pie chart displaying size and languages used in combined github repo. <br />
 <img src="https://github.com/adamlkl/GithubDataVisualisation/blob/master/Results/pie%20res2.PNG">

 I have also set up a database for the project using mongodb to store repo_data2.json.
 The advantage of setting up a database